Alrighty then, let's get started.

 In between coats of paint, you can set to work with the wiring.

-You are going to need to mount the light sockets inside the console so they stay in place, I used a 2X4 cut to about 10½"
+You are going to need to mount the light sockets inside the console so they stay in place, I used a 2X4 cut to the width of main paint tray.

 The average light socket is about an inch and a half in diameter, so your going to need to bore 3 holes an inch and a half wide in the wood.